HAGGARD HAWKS & PALTRY POLTROONS (2013)

 The book that started everything off.
 Etymology guide Haggard Hawks & Paltry Poltroons pulls together 50 lists of ten words, with the words on each list sharing some kind of etymological or linguistic quirk in common.

 So here you’ll find the related origins behind 10 Words Derived From Places in Ancient Greece, 10 Words Invented By Authors, 10 Words Derived From the Theatre, and many, many more.
-Along the way, find out what connects coffee to monks’ habits, what item of weaponry takes its name from a fruit, why grizzly bears aren’t grizzly—and why we’re called Haggard Hawks.
+Along the way, find out what connects coffee to monks’ habits, what item of weaponry takes its name from a fruit, why grizzly bears quite literally aren’t grizzly—and why the book, the Twitter feed, and this entire website is called Haggard Hawks.

 10 WORDS DERIVED FROM FOOD

 The ten words listed here are all descended from the name of a different food or drink, from basic staples like milk, rice and salt, to the name of a type of stew, a slang word for potatoes and an old name for the pomegranate.
 Of all food-related words in the language, however, it’s probably bread that is the most productive as, besides companion and its related forms listed below, the Latin word for ‘bread’, panis, is also the root of a vast and intriguing collection of less familiar words including apanage, a gift of land or royal entitlement bestowed as a birthright; impanation, a term from Christianity for the embodiment of Christ in the Eucharist; panatela, a long, thin cigar, named after an Italian biscuit; pannam-fencer, an English dialect word for a street vendor or fairground stall, selling cakes and other confectionaries; and marchpane, an old-fashioned, sixteenth-century English name for marzipan.
 Marzipan itself incidentally is believed to take its name from that of the Burmese port of Martaban, which was once world-renowned for its production of jars and pots.